-Climate change also presents opportunities for tourism.
+However, climate change should not be considered as entirely negative in its effects on tourism, as it also presents opportunities.
 If areas currently experiencing cool winters and mild summers get warmer, then new types of tourism may be possible including beach-based holidays where at present these are of little importance.
-Climate change is likely to lead to modifications in the weather at different times of the year so 'seasonality' which is currently a very important dimension to many forms of tourism will be affected, probably to the extent that seasons when there is high tourism activity will get longer in some parts of the world.
+Climate change is likely to lead to modifications in the weather at different times of the year so 'seasonality', which is a very important dimension to many forms of tourism, will be affected, probably to the extent that the high seasons of tourism activity will get longer in some parts of the world.